 If you’re putting your laundry machines under a counter or stacking them, you’ll need front-loaders.
 If your space has room for either lids or doors to swing up or out, then you have a choice to make.
-There are pros and cons to each: Top-loaders are often less expensive, but front-loaders are more efficient, are gentler, and have been found to clean better.
+There are pros and cons to each: Top-loaders are often less expensive, but front-loaders are more efficient, gentler, and have been found to clean more thoroughly.
 We have an in-depth guide comparing front-loaders and top-loaders, but the basics are below.

 Many top-load models today have foregone the inner agitator (the big spinning rod inside the machine) for a hollow bin.
 Some even have a stainless steel tub.
 The benefit of these is that they can handle higher spin speeds.
 Ultimately, this means it will take less time for your clothes to dry.
 Front-loaders still have greater maximum spin speeds, so they’ll make drying even more efficient.

-Hand wash: Simulating hand washing, this is an excellent option for delicate fabrics, bathing suits, and undergarments.
-You’ll still want to hang dry what you wash.
+Hand-wash: Simulating hand-washing, this is an excellent option for delicate fabrics, bathing suits, and undergarments.
+You’ll still want to hang-dry what you wash.

 Extended spin: More than just an extra spin cycle, it’s great for items like towels and comforters.
 It gets out extra water, making bulky items easier to dry.

 Temperature settings: This can adjust the hot and cold water as it enters the machine.
 The lower temperatures are more energy-efficient, while high temperatures are ideal for soiled items.

-Stain Removal: Think of this as a pre-soak or pre-wash cycle.
+Stain removal: Think of this as a pre-soak or pre-wash cycle.
 You’ll still want to use a stain remover, but this will improve the chances of removing the stain completely.

-Favorite or Custom settings: If you don’t want to deal with the menu each time you put in a load, you can simply set one or more favorite options.
+Favorite or custom settings: If you don’t want to deal with the menu each time you put in a load, you can simply set one or more favorite options.